Close

 You’re stuck.
 Coherent thoughts remain tantalisingly out of reach.
 Ideas have evaporated.
 The words fail to flow.
 If the blank page or the blinking cursor has suddenly turned into an instrument of torture, you might be experiencing writer’s block – defined by researchers as an inability to produce new material.

-The good news is that science is shedding some light on the main causes of writer’s block and provided strategies on how to overcome it.
+The good news is that science is shedding some light on the main causes of writer’s block and other mindset blocks and providing strategies on how to overcome it.
 Here’s a handful of the top reasons you’re blocked and how to break through.

 1. Boredom